core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 As shown in {{fig-non-combined}}, this purely-sequential flow where EDHOC is run first and then OSCORE is used takes three round trips to complete.

-{{edhoc-in-oscore}} defines an optimization for combining EDHOC with the first subsequent OSCORE transaction.
+{{edhoc-in-oscore}} defines an optimization for combining EDHOC with the first OSCORE transaction.
 This reduces the number of round trips required to set up an OSCORE Security Context and to complete an OSCORE transaction using that Security Context.

 # EDHOC Combined with OSCORE {#edhoc-in-oscore}

-This section defines an optimization for combining the EDHOC message exchange with the first subsequent OSCORE transaction, thus minimizing the number of round trips between the two peers.
+This section defines an optimization for combining the EDHOC message exchange with the first OSCORE transaction, thus minimizing the number of round trips between the two peers.

 This approach can be used only if the default, forward message flow of EDHOC is used, i.e., when the client acts as Initiator and the server acts as Responder.
 That is, it cannot be used in the case with reversed roles as per the reverse message flow of EDHOC.